lucakursawe/portfolio/README.md

-# Portfolio Website 🌐

-A small ersonal portfolio website showcasing my projects and experience.
-This website is currently a work in progress.
+## 👋 Welcome to my small personal portfolio website showcasing my projects and experience.
+This website is currently a work in progress, so bare with me 👀

 ![Light Mode](assets/lightmode.png)
 ![Dark Mode](assets/darkmode.png)